robmroy/bandvamp/Production_ReadMe.md

 ### User Page

-The User Page contains a bio section and a tabbed lower section with user's album collection and followed artists.
+The User Page contains a bio section and a tabbed lower section with the user's album collection and followed artists.
 When logged in, the user can navigate to their user page via the colored nav button at the right end of the header.

 #### Collection
 The Collection tab contains the user's purchased albums (linking to the corresponding Artist Page, with correct album selected), which by definition have been 'purchased' by the user at an Artist Page.